myraclebread/myracle.top-website/README.md

 - **About Section** – More details about my background and interests.
 - **Contact Section** – A form to get in touch with me via email.

-Tbh I have no idea what else I should put in it, for I'm quite new.
+Tbh I have no idea what else I should put in it, I'm quite new.

 ## Live Demo